winston/winston.github.com/_posts/2013-10-01-ruby_reading_a_remote_zip_file.markdown

 title: Ruby - Reading A Remote Zip File
 ---

-I need to access the contents of a remote zip file.

-Do you have the same use case?
-This is something that works:
+I need to access a remote zip file and this is something that works:

+    # In the console, gem install "httparty"
-    require "httparty"  # HTTParty Gem
+    require "httparty"

+    # In the console, gem install "rubyzip"
-    require "zip"       # RubyZip Gem
+    require "zip"

+    # Get the contents of the remote zip file via HTTParty
+    # and write it into a temp zip file

     zipfile = Tempfile.new("file")
     zipfile.binmode # This might not be necessary depending on the zip file zipfile.write(HTTParty.get("http://localhost:3000/file.zip").body)
     zipfile.close

+    # Unzip the temp zip file and process the contents
+    # Let garbage collection delete the temp zip file

     Zip::File.open(zipfile.path) do |file|
       file.each do |content|